-The truth is, we are sinners, and we live in a sin-cursed world.
-But when The Servant came, He didn't come with an insulated bubble or shield around Him.
-No. He identified with us.
+The truth is, we are sinners and we live in a sin-cursed world.
+But when God's Servant came to earth, He didn't come with an insulated bubble or shield around Him.
+No. He identified with the people He came to save.
 He came as a man and experienced our infirmities and our sorrows.
 He took them upon Himself.
 He carried them.